 - Your baby will earn a $50 reward when you bring them in for a checkup within one month of their birth.

 - Your baby will earn a $10 reward for each of the first 10 immunizations they receive.

 When you take your baby to these appointments, CountyCare will automatically put money on your child’s Rewards Card.
-You can spend the cash on the Rewards Card at Walmart, Dollar General, Walgreens, Family Dollar, and CVS (not at Target stores).
+You can spend the cash on the Rewards Card at most places that accept Visa.
 You will have six months from the date they are added to your baby’s card to use the rewards.